RandalSchwartz/mason-codepad/codepad/README.md

 Packages included:

-- signals (for reactive state management)
+- signals/signals_flutter (for reactive state management)
 - very_good_analysis

 These aren't selectable.
 Just ignore or delete the ones you don't want, but it's a good starting point for quick experiments.